-Meet Your Apprentice trainer: Paul Kline
+Meet the Trainer: Paul Kline

 Paul joins the Alliance Dog Training team with a diverse background.
 He attended Walla Walla College where he pursued a degree in Education and Mathematics.
 Upon leaving college, he spent years in restaurant management followed by several more years in the construction industry.
 Throughout this, one theme remained constant in his life – his love of dogs.